-where $\mathbf{1}_{\{m=h(x)\}}$ is equal to $1$ if $h(x)=m$ and is equal to $0$ otherwise.
 This problem is called classical source coding (or data compression) with quantum side information, also known as the c-q Slepian-Wolf problem.
 Needless to say, the goal is to minimize $M$ while keeping the average probability of successful decoding close to one.
 It is shown in~\cite{cqSW} that the optimal asymptotic rate of communication required to achieve this goal is the conditional entropy $H(X|B)_{\rho}$.
-A one-shot achievable and converse bound for this problem is derived in~\cite{RennerRenes} in terms of smooth conditional max-entropy.
+A one-shot achievable and converse bound for this problem is derived in~\cite{RennerRenes}.
 Moreover, the second order asymptotics of this problem has been computed in~\cite{TomamichelHayashi}.
 Here we prove a one-shot achievable bound for this problem.

-\begin{theorem} For every $\epsilon>0$, there is an encoding map $h:\mathcal X\rightarrow \{1, \dots, M\}$ and decoding measurements $\{F_x^{m}|\, x\in \mathcal X, h(x)=m\}$ such that the probability of correct decoding is bounded by
+\begin{theorem} For every $\epsilon>0$, there is an encoding map $g:\mathcal X\rightarrow \{1, \dots, M\}$ and decoding measurements $\{F_x^{m}|\, x\in \mathcal X, g(x)=m\}$ such that the probability of correct decoding is bounded by